max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

    - If display shows garbage: likely wrong display version (need V2)

 4. **LED test:**
-   - LED should light up during boot (rainbow animation or solid color)
+   - LED should light up during boot (rainbow animation or solid color)#it will light up blue#
    - If LED doesn't light:
      - Check 5V-OUT pad is bridged
      - Check GPIO 15 connection
      - Verify LED polarity (arrow direction)
+#- make sure the soldering is not broken, these wires are thine, will break if rotated too many times#

 5. **Encoder test:**
    - Rotate encoder clockwise/counter-clockwise